-Harvesting Honey from Bees
+Harvesting Honey from Your Own Beehives

+Producing a good honey crop can take some time.
 In many regions, those of you who start new colonies from scratch may not get a honey harvest the first season.
 I know, I know – its difficult to wait a whole year.

 However, your beekeeping adventure will not be successful unless your bees are able to survive Winter.

 New honey bee colonies have a lot of work to do before cold weather comes.
 This work includes storing enough honey for Winter.

 The amount of honey needed by the colony will vary greatly from one region to another.
 If you have to start over every year because your bees starve that’s not good beekeeping.

 Is Harvesting Honey Bad for Bees?